filipebafica/Libft/README.md

 ft_split("split-this-for-me-!",'-');
 ```
 #### 👁️‍🗨️ Demonstration
-To see a demonstration go to the mains folder, and compile the main of the desired function.
+To see a demonstration go to the demo folder, and compile the demo of the desired function (just add `_demo` to the end of function's name).
 ```
-$ cd libft/mains
+$ cd libft/demos
-$ gcc ft_split_main.c ../libft/libft.a
+$ gcc ft_split_demo.c ../libft/libft.a
 $ ./a.out
 ```
 ## 📋 Available Functions and Descriptions